thechelsuk/uk.thechels/_pages/cv.md

 ##### ENGINEERING MANAGER (June 2021 - Current)

 Started leading multiple squads in the Investments and Advice tribe with a focus on delivery, empowering, and growing our engineers.
-Impelmented a role/skill matrix and used this during annual reviews - the first time anything like this was used in the company, acted as head of engineering during a senior/c-suite leadership change and aided recruitment of new CTO and HoE.
+Implemented a role/skill matrix and used this during annual reviews - the first time anything like this was used in the company, acted as head of engineering during a senior/c-suite leadership change and aided recruitment of new CTO and HoE.

 Currently leading the devops capability, a team responsible for cloud infrastructure and developer enablement and support.
 Developed a roadmap to remove legacy cloud, poorly managed systems to managed services.
 Helped team deliver an automated client onboarding process reducing cycle time from approximately 6 hours to 3 minutes.
 Oversaw a DB upgrade well within deadlines and with no downtime nor customer detriment.
-Gave Technical debt and security greater gravitas within the organisation and helped contstruct a roadmap for remediation.
-Increased Team happiness metrics by 4 points (out of 10), 2.7 in wellness and 2.4 in overall engagemenmt, 7.1 in relationship with peers from 6 months to prior 6 months.
+Gave Technical debt and security greater gravitas within the organisation and helped construct a roadmap for remediation.
+Increased Team happiness metrics by 4 points (out of 10), 2.7 in wellness and 2.4 in overall engagement, 7.1 in relationship with peers from 6 months to prior 6 months.

 ###### Key achievements and projects

 - built a recruitment process and question set for various roles and formalised a fair and systematic approach to recruitment hiring 12 engineers in first 6 months
 - involved in non-engineering hiring sessions to support other hiring managers.
-Interviewed and hired peer, and involved in CTO and HoE hires.
+Interviewed and hired peer and involved in CTO and HoE hires.
 - led on transition to GitHub Enterprise and Advanced Security.
 - led on the Trail and implementation DataDog, adding monitoring and observability capability for the first time
 - replaced custom-built legacy CI/CD process and Jenkins to GitHub actions.